 First, private placements happen in the early stages of enterprise development.
 These are firms that have not been thoroughly tested in the open market.

-Second, private placements often come withholding periods.
+Second, private placements often come with withholding periods.
 Investors in these securities cannot sell their shares for at least a year.

 Third, because private placements are not publicly traded, they have far less liquidity.